Skip to main content

 }

-task is null when the poll times out.
+task is null when the poll returns no lease.
+Use poll_status to distinguish an ordinary empty wait from throttling or temporary queue unavailability.
 The worker must echo lease_owner and query_task_attempt on completion or failure; stale attempts and wrong lease owners are rejected.

 Complete request: